Generalization of Long-Range Machine Learning Potentials in Complex Chemical Spaces: Introduction

-In this work, we test the generalizability of three widely used baseline architectures: DimeNet++ \cite{gasteigerFastUncertaintyAwareDirectional2022}, MACE \cite{NEURIPS2022MACE}, and Allegro \cite{Musaelian2023}, on a diverse chemical spaces defined by subsets of QMOF \cite{QMOF}, ODAC25 \cite{sriram2025opendac2025dataset}, and OMOL25 \cite{levine2025openmolecules2025omol25} datasets.
-As of now, there has not been a direct comparison of different long-range correction schemes; thus, we test two recently introduced frameworks in combination with different baseline models: the Charge Equilibration Layer for Long-range Interactions (CELLI) \cite{fuchs2025learningnonlocalmolecularinteractions} and Euclidean Fast Attention (EFA) \cite{frank2024euclideanfastattentionmachine}.
+In this work, we test the generalizability of three widely used baseline architectures: DimeNet++ \cite{gasteigerFastUncertaintyAwareDirectional2022}, MACE \cite{NEURIPS2022MACE}, and Allegro \cite{Musaelian2023}, on diverse chemical spaces defined by subsets of QMOF \cite{QMOF}, ODAC25 \cite{sriram2025opendac2025dataset}, and OMOL25 \cite{levine2025openmolecules2025omol25} datasets.
+We perform a direct comparison of different long-range correction schemes; thus, we test two recently introduced frameworks in combination with different baseline models: the Charge Equilibration Layer for Long-range Interactions (CELLI), recently introduced by the authors \cite{fuchs2025learningnonlocalmolecularinteractions}, and Euclidean Fast Attention (EFA) \cite{frank2024euclideanfastattentionmachine}.
 We show that such corrections not only allow cheaper models to achieve state-of-the-art accuracy but are also essential for improving generalizability across chemical space, even in MPNNs.
 Unlike most prior works \cite{Kovacs2021-uq,Liu2023-ca}, which have mainly focused on conformational generalization, we center our analysis on chemical diversity.
 Furthermore, we demonstrate that partial charges cannot be inferred without training on reference partial charge labels in the case of challenging datasets such as the ones tested in this work.
 This is also the case for the Latent Ewald Summation (LES) \cite{Cheng2025-dw} framework, which recently claimed the opposite \cite{Cheng2025-dw,kim2025universalaugmentationframeworklongrange, King2025-gt, zhong2025machine}.
 In these challenging environments, models trained with CELLI based on reference charges consistently produce physically meaningful results, highlighting that leveraging accurate charge information remains critical for developing truly generalizable long-range MLIPs.